ceciliazhou/distributed_web_crawler/README.md

 		show this help message and exit

   	  -f FILE, --file=FILE
-  	  	the file which contains the web sites from which to start crawling
+  	  	the file which contains the web sites from which to start crawling. ./conf/seeds.cfg is used by default.

 	  -d DOWNLOADERS, --download=DOWNLOADERS
-		number of threads which download web pages
+		number of threads which download web pages.
+4 by default.

 Desgin:
 ------------